Things you should know about the SNSF DMP

 How should I choose my file formats?

-The EPFL Library has created a handy list of recommended file formats that can apply to the social sciences too.
+The ETHZ Library has created a handy list of recommended file formats that can apply to the social sciences too.

 I will not use any data.
 Should I really fill a DMP?